Cardiovascular disease in women: Autoimmune diseases

-Certain autoimmune conditions such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE) are significantly more likely to occur in women.
+About 13% of women are affected by one or more autoimmune diseases, this is about twice as many as men (7%).
+Particularly conditions like Graves' disease, Hashimoto's thyroiditis, primary biliary cholangitis, Sjögren's, systemic lupus erythematosus (SLE) or systemic sclerosis are 3-6 times more common in men than women.
 Some populations of women are also more likely to be affected than others.
 For example, SLE is two to four times more prevalent in black women when compared to white women.
+People with autoimmune diseases also have considerably higher risks of developing cardiovascular diseases, particularly those who develop an autoimmune disease at a young age.
 Studies have also shown that women with SLE are at least nine times more likely to experience a myocardial infarction when compared to the general population, with some estimates showing a 50-fold increase in risk.
 Similarly, RA increases the risk of death from CVD by 50%.
 In autoimmune diseases, the immune system reacts to the individual's antigens itself, which can cause local or systemic issues.
-This is furthered by the microvasculature in women that puts women at increased risk to develop autoimmune diseases themselves.
+This is furthered by the microvasculature in women that puts women at increased risk of developing autoimmune diseases themselves.

 Polycystic ovary syndrome

-Polycystic ovarian syndrome (PCOS) is an endocrine disorder prevalent in young women that is classically associated with irregular menstruation, androgen excess, and infertility.
+Polycystic ovary syndrome (PCOS) is an endocrine disorder prevalent in young women that is classically associated with irregular menstruation, androgen excess, and infertility.
 It is unclear whether PCOS is associated with an increased risk of developing CVD.
 However, PCOS is associated with multiple traditional risk factors of CVD such as diabetes, obesity, dyslipidemia, and hypertension, which may naturally put the individual at increased risk of developing CVD.